About our service

 The triage scale consists of 2 levels:

 - Category 1: immediate or urgent, requiring 4-hour response by the Intensive Support Team (IST).
 The referrer informs Single Point of Access (SPA) either on the form or verbally that a referral is urgent.
+SPoA will verbally inform the duty clinicians who will complete a Community Critical Risk Screening Tool which will support decision making for the request of a 4-hour time frame response.
+If a 4-hour response is required, the Clinical Team Leader or / and Duty Matron to be informed and, if required, to liaise with IST duty to arrange a response.

 Eligibility criteria

 - People moving into the Birmingham area who have a Birmingham residential postcode and an identified Birmingham GP, but are unable to register with the GP until they have actually moved into their property (for example, a service user discharged from hospital or a complex case moving into the area and going through the transfer or handover of the care process).
-Confirmation will be required for service users eligible for Section 117 that the transferring Learning Disability Service have liaised with the local Integrated Care Board (ICB).
+Confirmation will be required for service users eligible for Section 117 that the transferring Learning Disability Service have had a conversation with the local Integrated Care Board (ICB).

 You can make a referral by calling the Learning Disability's Single Point of Access: